kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 ## 1. Mirror - Signal - Manoeuver

 The first wave of Generative AI (GenAI) in Product was about **acceleration**.
-It enables teams to compress weeks of effort into days, replacing manual drudgery with automated leverage.
+It enables teams to compress weeks of effort into days, replacing grind with automated leverage.

 Every product manager should recognize these shifts: